Disclosure: This post may contain affiliate links. This means that at no cost to you, we may earn a small commission for qualifying purchases.

 While other Duromax generators use gasoline and propane, which is great to switch between fuels if one runs out, this model only functions with gasoline.

-The highlight of this generator is its ability to cool off to prevent from overheating.
+The highlight of this generator is its ability to cool off to prevent overheating.
 This helps maintain the generator in shape and makes for safe and easy handling.
+Fuel efficiency is one significant advantage of this generator.

 - Low Noise Level